Stewed Chicken

 << back to foods in Mexico City

-Where: Sure, it’s a chain, but we loved Condesa’s El Tizoncito (multiple locations including Campeche 362-A, cnr. of Cholula, in Condesa); the company claims to have created tacos al pastor.
-Check out our taquero’s skills on video.
+Where: Sure, it’s a chain, but we loved Condesa’s El Tizoncito (multiple locations including Campeche 362-A, cnr. of Cholula, in Condesa, map); the company claims to have created tacos al pastor.
+Check out our taquero’s skills in this video:

-Alternatively: There are plenty of great taquerias doing tacos al pastor in town.
+Alternatively: There are plenty of great taquerias in town doing tacos al pastor.
 We also liked Tacos Álvaro O. (Álvaro Obregón betw.
 Orizaba & Cordoba, map) in Roma Norte and El Hueguito (multiple locations including Ayuntamiento 21 nr.
 Aranda, map) in el Centro, where al pastor pork is also wrapped into flour tortillas to make a burrito of sorts.